anonaddy/anonaddy/README.md

 > Diagnostic-Code: smtp; 550 5.7.1 [CS01] Message rejected due to local policy.

 I have contacted Apple multiple times about this but they have not yet responded.

+If you are having issues with emails being rejected as "possibly spammy" by Google, iCloud or Microsoft then try adding a GPP key and **enabling encryption**.
+This will prevent the email's content being scanned and reduce the change of it being rejected.

 If you still aren't receiving emails please contact me.